Last Updated on by

 The mobile app also alerts you when the alarms at home are triggered, and it allows you to arm or disarm your system remotely.

 However, ADT can prove to be quite the expert at making you add more sensors and pay more.
-They have advertised on their Web site that you can secure your home starting at $28.99.
+They have advertised on their Web site that you can secure your home starting at an affordable price.
 However, in reality, you would need to pay for at least three years of monitoring service.
 And that depends on the tier you belong to.

-The $28.99 advertised rate is only for the lowest tier.
+The price advertised is only for the lowest tier.
 You pay more as you go higher.
-For instance, Tier 2 means you pay $47.99 a month in fees and the highest, Tier 4, has a fee of $60 a month.
+For instance, Tier 2 means you pay higher a month in fees and the highest, Tier 4, has an expensive fee a month.
 And you have to commit to three years of using ADT, or you pay a stiff pre-termination penalty fee.

 ADT Pulse also works with Z-wave hubs, allowing you to control other smart devices.
 You can also use voice commands to operate it if you have an Amazon Alexa speaker.